 Loam mix.
 The John Innes Foundation researched and devised the ideal recipe for various growing mixes according to the plant’s needs.
 The basic mix includes sterilised loam, peat (yes, peat again ….), coarse sand or grit, and fertilisers.
 You can easily recreate your own, peat free, loam mix.
 See here for advice.

 Multipurpose potting mix.
 These are often sold as ‘Own Brands’.
 They do not contain loam (or very little) but include a variety of materials, predominantly peat or peat substitutes (coir, coconut husks etc).
-They do not work as a soil improver, nor for seed sowing (the texture is too course) and often they don’t hold moisture well.
+They do not work as a soil improver, nor for seed sowing (the texture is too coarse) and often they don’t hold moisture well.
 However, because they are light they are excellent for hanging baskets and other annual potting needs.
 Some have ‘added John Innes’ which probably means a proportion of loam and added nutrients.

 Again, you can easily recreate your own peat free potting mix, see how to here.